Ojamajo Doremi: Mōtto! Ojamajo Doremi

-As the Queen of the Witch World pleads to the other witch senates to make Doremi and the others witches again, half of the senates are opposed to the decision.
-Thus, the Queen offers a compromise in that the girls, who are made into apprentices again, must pass six patissière exams in order to become full witches.
-With the Maho-Do remodeled into a bakery, Doremi and the others are joined by Momoko Asuka, a returnee from America who initially has little experience with Japanese outside of using a special intercom, to help them bake sweets needed for their exams.
+The Queen of the Witch World makes Doremi and the others into witch apprentices again and tasks them to pass six pâtissier exams to become fully-fledged witches.
+With the Maho-do remodeled into a bakery, the witches are joined by Momoko Asuka, a returnee from the United States who initially lost experience with the Japanese culture.

 Midway through the series, Hana is afflicted by a curse from the past queen again, causing her to have a dislike for vegetables which are necessary for her magical growth, prompting Doremi and the girls to get another chance to take care of Hana and help her get over her pickiness.
-After curing Hana's pickiness and passing the patissière exams, the girls appeal to the past queen, Majo Tourbillon, who had despised humans ever since she lost her human husband and grandchildren.
-They made her favorite dessert in her memory, the cake her husband made when he proposed to her, then she undoing a curse placed upon a forest, where her true form is found sleeping, protected by magical vines.
+After curing Hana's pickiness and passing the patissière exams, the girls appeal to the past queen, Majo Tourbillon, who had detested humans ever since she lost her human husband and grandchildren.
+They make her favorite dessert in her memory, the cake her husband made when he proposed to her.
+She reverts the curse placed upon the Love Supreme Forest, where her true form is found sleeping, protected by magical vines.

-OVA series, Ojamajo Doremi Na-i-sho!, takes place during this time frame.
+The OVA series, Ojamajo Doremi Na-i-sho!, takes place during this time frame.